 In this situation, a bowel injury occurred using robotics, and a general surgeon was needed to fix the defect using an open incision.
 Remember that robotics are directed by the surgeon – they do not operate on their own.
 OB/GYN’s do not have privileges to repair bowel, so the appropriate surgeon was called in to affect the repair.

 THE CIGC ADVANTAGE: ENTEROLYSIS

 CIGC surgeons perform enterolysis routinely.
 Should a bowel injury occur, in the vast majority of cases a laparoscopic approach can fix the problem with no increased recovery or larger incisions.
-CIGS surgeons have been trained to repair injuries to bowel, bladder, ureters, and other structures safely and effectively with laparoscopic techniques, and often have more experience that general surgeons or urologists laparoscopically.
-CIGS surgeons do not require robotics for their procedures, since the robot requires more and larger incisions, requires more time, and is much more expensive.
+CIGC surgeons have been trained to repair injuries to bowel, bladder, ureters, and other structures safely and effectively with laparoscopic techniques, and often have more experience with laparoscopy than general surgeons or urologists.
+CIGC surgeons do not require robotics for their procedures.
+The robot requires more and larger incisions, requires more time, and is much more expensive.

 Pelvic Node Dissection